 Prosecutor reprimanded for criticizing execution ruling

-The Indiana Supreme Court reprimanded a prosecutor for criticizing a judge who ruled a man couldn't be executed for the rape and slaying of a Franklin College student.
-The order issued Friday found Johnson County Prosecutor Brad Cooper violated professional conduct rules on statements about the qualifications or integrity of a judge.
+The Indiana Supreme Court is reprimanding a county prosecutor for criticizing a judge who ruled a man couldn't be executed for the rape and murder of a Franklin College student.
+Cooper said in 2014 he was suspicious about a judge in northern Indiana's St. Joseph County reviewing whether Michael Dean Overstreet could face execution for the 1997 death of 18-year-old Kelly Eckart.

 Add your comments below